Musa va 'Uj: Composition

 The scene presents its figures among blossoming trees and other foliage under an intensely blue sky.
-The top half of the painting is dominated by 'Uj, whose giant upper body extends above the border of the painting.
+The top half of the painting is dominated by 'Uj (the Arabic name for the Biblical character Og), whose huge upper body extends past the border of the painting.
 Og is described in the Torah as a giant who was king of Bashan and lived for 3,000 years until being slain by Moses.
 In Islamic tradition, this inspired the character of 'Uj, who was son of ʿAnāq, a villainous daughter of Adam.

 Moses (Musa), with his face covered, is shown on the right of 'Uj, striking the giant's feet with a staff and drawing blood.
 'Uj wears an expression of pain and is seen to drop an enormous mace.
 On the left is a group of kneeling figures including Mary who carries the young Jesus on her lap.
 In the lower part of the painting, Muhammad – his face veiled – sits on a geometrically patterned carpet, surrounded by the four caliphs who succeeded him: Abu Bakr, Umar, Uthman, and Ali.
 Next to Muhammad on the carpet are two of his grandsons, Hasan ibn Ali and Husayn ibn Ali – the second and third Imams of Shia Islam – depicted as young boys.
 Outside this group, on the left, are two of Muhammad's companions including Bilal ibn Rabah who carries Dhulfiqar, a double-pointed sword.
 Moses, Jesus, and Muhammad are each shown with a flaming nimbus and the group centred around Muhammad are enclosed in a flaming golden cloud.
 A silver stream runs across the painting, separating the foreground and background.